rtgoodwin/cms/packages/craftcms-playwright/README.md

 - `npx craft-playwright boot` can be used to set up the docker env & install Craft CMS in it.
   - After which you can run `npx playwright test` to run tests.
   - You can add the `--ui` flag to tun tests in interactive UI mode
+  - You can add the `--debug` flag to tun tests in interactive UI mode with debugger that lets you step over the test line by line
   - To shut down the testing environment, use `npx craft-playwright down`.

 - to start test generator